 As detailed in the spreadsheet, we chose branded items in the medium-high range with good Energy Star rating for the most part.
 For bigger appliances, purchase includes delivery, installation, and demo.
 The delivery crew can sometimes be different from the installation and demo crew which can imply a delay – that should not deter one from starting to use it, provided you know the ropes.
 The experience so far with our new appliances have been positive – we had to call warranty service only for the refrigerator when we detected a manufacturing defect in the magnetic lining on the door a few weeks after delivery – they replaced the door eventually, it took about six weeks and several calls.

-More recently, the Prestige Induction Cooker stopped working and the bummer was that it was fresh out of warranty.
+2011 Update: In August 2011, the Prestige Induction Cooker stopped working and the bummer was that it was fresh out of warranty.
 Reviews on that product online are at best average.
 In our experience, it is a great time saver, although energy consumption is high compared to cooking gas – it is 100% efficient compared to 70% of regular gas cooktop.
 The service center pleasantly surprised us by repairing it free of cost.
+In December 2011, the emergency lamp stopped holding charge.
+The battery was replaced under warranty using a nearby service center - the process was relatively smooth although it took a couple of weeks.

 Related Posts: